-Robert Stevens MRTPI FHEA
+Robert Stevens MRTPI, MIED, FHEA

-Senior Lecturer in Geography and Planning
+Senior Lecturer in Planning and Geography, Course Leader MSc in Urban Planning

 Summary